folio-org/stripes-cli/README.md

 - EMPTY:  No package.json detected.
 Suitable for creating new UI modules

 Use the `status` command to view the current context.

+## Note about platforms

+Stripes UI modules are meant to be built together with other modules in a platform that shares common build infrastructure.
+A platform consists of a `package.json` and a tenant configuration typically named `stripes.config.js`.
+See the [Stripes Sample Platform](https://github.com/folio-org/stripes-sample-platform) for a good example.

+The platform that Stripes CLI uses is constructed in the following order:

+1. Base configuration:  When a file argument like `stripes.config.js` is provided, this will be used as the base.
+Otherwise, the CLI will use its own internal defaults that contain no modules.

+2. Virtual configuration:  In the APP context, the CLI will apply the current app as a module and generate an alias for the app to be run in isolation.
+In the PLATFORM context, the CLI will add modules for all aliases previously defined with the `alias` command.

+3. Command configuration: Any relevant options passed in on the command line are applied to the configuration last.

+Tip: Use the `status` command (optionally with a file and/or other config options) to view the CLI's generated platform configuration in the current context.